JordonH03/markdown-resume/src/resume.md

 <subheading> Developer Co-op </subheading>

 - Independently developed and documented a Backstage plugin to **create a new catalog entity kind for the RBC internal developer portal used across the organization**
-- Built a new catalog page with **React and RIG components to display catalog developer tools in a clean and modern card layout**
+- Built a new catalog page with **React and RIG components to display catalog developer tools in a card layout**
-- **Taught senior developers** how to configure Dynamic Application Security Test (DAST) scans for our CI/CD pipeline
+- **Researched and taught senior developers** how to configure DAST scans for the Helios pipeline to meet security requirements for OCP migrations
 - Worked with product owners, designers, and QEs to **fix accessibility defects in the Avion Linked Loyalty app** to maintain WCAG 2.1 AA conformance

 ### Priceline Partner Solutions <time> January 2024 - April 2024 </time>